cabforum/servercert/docs/BR.md

 tel: A telephone number where the domain holder or other authorized party can be contacted.

 Schemes other than "mailto:" or "tel:" MUST NOT be used.
-Telephone numbers MUST be globally unique and include the country code.
+Telephone numbers MUST include the country code and be global phone numbers as defined by RFC 3966.

 The following is an example where the holder of the domain specified the contact property using both an email address and a phone number.